Our work is turning out results. Next week we are doing full scale testing with tons of hemp bales. The machine heads are turning out great results.

 Alliance Members will have access to more information and details on the site.
 We have a full design update in the works.
 Alliance Members will receive details and progress reports.

 This new R-2 design is based partly upon decorticator machines built for other crops, such as banana, pineapple, sisal and palm.
-Hemp patents from the 1940's were included in the design; updated with modern CAD design and material specifications.
+Hemp patents from the 1940's 1950's and 1960's were included in the design; updated with modern CAD design and material specifications.
 Advances made over the past seventy years are significant when it comes to building farm equipment to handle hemp crops.

 Final decorticator machine-head system is being built into a self-contained 40' "high cube" shipping container unit that includes all critical functions: power, input, processing, throughput, dust control & waste handling.
 Additional baling equipment will complete an automated installation.
 This is a semi-portable unit designed to be run outdoors.

 As this project proceeds, we are updating our Alliance Members on a regular basis.
 Site members (via the Strategic Alliance page) can review the R-2 project and receive membership information.